axibase/atsd/rule-engine/functions-script.md

 ## Overview

-The `scriptOut` function provides a way to enrich notifications with extended information about the monitored object retrieved with a bash or Python script.
+The `scriptOut` function executes a bash or Python script located in the `/opt/atsd/atsd/conf/script` directory and returns the script's `stdout` and `stderr` output.

-The function executes the named script with the specified parameters and returns the script's response (`stdout`/`stderr`).
-The parameters often include window [placeholders](placeholders.md) such as `entity` or `tags` so that the same rule can enrich alerts for different entities.
+The function accepts an array of arguments which may include window [placeholders](placeholders.md) such as `entity` or `tags`.

-> Only scripts located in the `./atsd/conf/script/` directory can be executed.
+The script must be located in the `/opt/atsd/atsd/conf/script` directory.

 ## Common Use Cases